Azure/blackbelt-aks-hackfest/labs/day2-labs/virtual-kubelet-aci.md

 ### Create a Resource Group for ACI

-To use Azure Container Instances, you must provide a resource group.
-We will use the existing Resource Group you were assigned.
+To create Azure Container Instances, you must provide a resource group.
+Use any of the existing Resource Group.

 ```console
 az group list